haxxan21/localbitcoins-php/README.md

 # localbitcoins-php-laravel

-Interact with localbitcoins.com usng this package.
+Interact with localbitcoins.com usng this package <a href="https://packagist.org/users/haxxan21/">localbitcoin/endpoints</a>
-Packagist Link <a href="https://packagist.org/users/haxxan21/">localbitcoin/endpoints</a>

 ## Installation